Common Name: Turtle Frog or Tortoise Frog

 Family: Myobatrachidae – Australian Ground Frog family

-Turtle frogs are found in Perth in Western Australia, in sandy soils that are associated with termite colonies, their main food source.
-The sandy soil is preferred due to the frogs being a fossorial species, meaning they live in burrows in the ground.
+Turtle frogs live in Perth in Western Australia.
+They live in sandy soils with termite colonies, their main food source.
+The frogs prefer the sandy soil due to them being a fossorial species, which makes it easier to dig.
 The way that they burrow is interesting in that they use their front limbs instead of their back limbs which most burrowing toads and frogs use.
 These burrows can be over 3 feet (1 meter) deep.

 The Turtle Frog starts to breed after heavy rains in spring.
 The males come out of their burrows and start to call.
-The females come and select a mate and they move back to a burrow.
-Actual mating can take place several months later., even up to four months.
+The females come and select a mate.
+Then, the pairs move back to a burrow.
+The actual mating can take place several months later, even up to four months.
 The female lays up to 50 eggs that hatch directly into small frogs, skipping the tadpole stage.